-In particular, the function $g_t(\cdot, \psi)$ describes the observation from an individual absent from the scene; since Assumption~\ref{mod:observation_goulp} implies that no individual cannot be detected unless it is in the scene, it holds that

-For any observation $z \in \Zbo_t$, it is then customary to write $g_t(z, \cdot)$ through a restricted likelihood $\ell_t(z, \cdot) \in \Bcal(\Xbo_t)$ and a \emph{probability of detection} $p_{\d, t}$ on $\bar{\Xbo}_t$ such that
+For any observation $z \in \Zbo_t$, it is then customary to write $g_t(\cdot, z)$ through a restricted likelihood $\ell_t(\cdot, z) \in \Lcal^{\infty}(\Xbo_t)$ and a \emph{probability of detection} $p_{\d, t}$ on $\bar{\Xbo}_t$ such that

-The restricted likelihood describes the accuracy of the sensor -- $\ell_t(z, x)$ denotes the likelihood that an observation $z$ originates from an individual with state $x$.
-The probability of detection $p_{\d, t}(x)$ is a scalar that describes how likely an individual with state $x$ is to be detected by the sensor at the current time $t$.

-The support of the function $p_{\d, t}$, i.e. the subset of the target state space $\Xbo_t$ where the probability of detection is non-zero, is called the (current) \emph{field of view} of the sensor.
-Note that the field of view is included, but does not necessarily equal, the surveillance scene: if the sensor coverage is limited, there are ``blind zones'' in which individuals cannot be observed.
+The restricted likelihood describes the accuracy of the sensor -- $\ell_t(x, z)$ denotes the likelihood that an observation $z$ originates from a target with state $x$.
+The probability of detection $p_{\d, t}(x)$ is a scalar that describes how likely a target with state $x$ is to be detected by the sensor\footnote{The support of the function $p_{\d, t}$, i.e., the subset of the target state space $\Xbo_t$ where the probability of detection is non-zero, is called the (current) \emph{field of view} of the sensor.
+Note that the field of view is included in, but does not necessarily equal to, the surveillance scene: if the sensor coverage is limited, there are ``blind zones'' in which targets cannot be observed.} at the current time $t$.

-In the context of this paper, the false alarms are spurious observations stemming from the sensor system itself, independently of the population of interest $\Xcal$ (e.g. malfunctions from the sensor device, transmission errors, etc.).
-For any collected observation $z \in Z_t$, the scalar $p_{\fa, t}(z)$ is the probability that $z$ is a spurious observation; conversely, the scalar $1 - p_{\fa, t}(z)$ is the probability that $z$ originates from an individual of the population $\Xcal$.
+In the context of this paper, the false alarms are spurious observations stemming from the sensor system itself, independently of the population $\Xcal$ (e.g. malfunctions from the sensor device, transmission errors, etc.).
+For any collected observation $z \in Z_t$, the scalar $p_{\fa, t}(z)$ is the probability that $z$ is a spurious observation; conversely, the scalar $1 - p_{\fa, t}(z)$ is the probability that $z$ originates from a target in $\Xcal$.